kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights-collector.md

 ### 1. Node.js App

-The `Dockerfile` in the root directory is for the Node.js app.
+The `Dockerfile` and the `docker-compose.yaml` in the root directory is for the Node.js app.

 ### 2. Tracetest

-The `docker-compose.yaml` file, `tracetest.provision.yaml`, and `tracetest-config.yaml` in the `root` directory are for the setting up the Node.js App and Tracetest.
+The `docker-compose.yaml` file, `tracetest.provision.yaml`, and `tracetest-config.yaml` in the `tracetest` directory are for the setting up the Node.js App and Tracetest.

 ### Docker Compose Network